 The collaborative efforts of a broad constituency created the conceptual framework, Teacher as Reflective Problem Solver (TARPS) in 1987 and revised in 1992, 2008, and 2009.
-Drafts circulated among the PEUC, Deans, candidates, public school partners, and Educational Personnel Preparation Advisory Committee (EPPAC) members.
-Participant feedback shaped the vision of the PEU.
-The PEUC, candidates, public school personnel, and EPPAC reflect and work together to benefit candidates’ positive impact on the education of all children.
-The mission of the PEU is to work in partnership with area schools to prepare highly qualified, reflective teachers who believe in fairness and that all children learn.
+Drafts circulated among the Educator Preparation Program Council (EPPC), Deans, candidates, public school partners, and Educational Personnel Preparation Advisory Committee (EPPAC) members.
+Participant feedback shaped the vision of the EPPC.
+The EPPC, candidates, public school personnel, and EPPAC reflect and work together to benefit candidates’ positive impact on the education of all children.
+The mission of the EPPC is to work in partnership with area schools to prepare highly qualified, reflective teachers who believe in fairness and that all children learn.

-Based on ongoing discussions of desired outcomes, research of the relevant literature, feedback from school administrators and teachers, and practitioners, INTASC and NBPTS standards, and the Framework for 21st Century Learning, the Professional Education Unit believes that teacher candidates should possess the willingness and capacity to:
+Based on ongoing discussions of desired outcomes, research of the relevant literature, feedback from school administrators and teachers, and practitioners, INTASC and NBPTS standards, and the Framework for 21st Century Learning, the Educator Preparation Program Council believes that teacher candidates should possess the willingness and capacity to:

 - Develop a philosophy of teaching based on philosophical and theoretical viewpoints about schooling, teaching and learning;